syncthing/syncthing-macos/README.md

             or [wrappers running](https://docs.syncthing.net/users/contrib.html#mac-os) or else this application will not work!

 Currently Mac OS X 10.10 or higher is necessary. syncthing-macos is packaged as and disk image with a application bundle.
 You should download the dmg and drag and drop to install.
 The only necessary configuration is to set the api key and url when provisioning an remote syncthing instance, the local instance is auto-configured.

 The latest version can be downloaded from [Github Releases](https://github.com/syncthing/syncthing-macos/releases/latest)

-Or [homebrew](https://github.com/Homebrew/homebrew-cask) can be used: `brew cask install syncthing-app`

 # Why